bdi-lab/InGram/README.md

 ## Training from Scratch

 To train InGram from scratch, run `train.py` with arguments.
+Please refer to `my_parser.py` for the examples of the arguments.
 Please tune the hyperparameters of our model using the range provided in Appendix C of the paper because the best hyperparameters may be different due to randomness.

-The list of arguments of `train.py` and their brief descriptions:
+The list of arguments of `train.py`:
 - `--data_name`: name of the dataset
 - `--exp`: experiment name
 - `-m, --margin`: $\gamma$